triplepoint/web_development_vm_how_to/docs/development_vm.md

 The basic features of this development environment are:

 - [Minimal Ubuntu 12.04 "Precise" Server][ubuntu_minimal] as a [VirtualBox] guest
-    - [Windows 7][win7] Host (but don't let that turn you away in disgust, it matters very little and these instructions are more or less accurate for other host OSes)
+    - [Windows 7][win7] Host (but don't let that turn you away in disgust, it matters very little and these instructions are useful for other host OSes)
     - Shared directory between the host and guest for code development
     - Firewall configured with [UFW]
 - [PHP 5.4 stable][php], compiled from source